 Think of it as a volcanic eruption.
 That’s what happens to each of us during this part of Mars’ cycle.
 Stuff that has been boiling underground, under great pressure, breaks through to the surface and spills out.

-With Mars retrograde in its home sign Aries, things seem to be moving forward quickly, but not always effectively.
+With Mars retrograde in Gemini, communication mishaps might make it feel like Mercury is in retrograde.
+Things seem to be moving forward quickly, but not always effectively.
 You may see two steps back for every step forward.
 Anger flares up quickly and blows over just as fast.

 That’s why some folks will fly off the handle and make very poor decisions now, responding with violence and anger instead of patience and dialogue.
 This is especially true when Mars makes stressful aspects– which it will be doing a lot this Summer and Fall.

-- Mars retrograde begins: September 9 at 28° Aries
+- Mars retrograde begins: October 30 at 25° Gemini

 In the body, Mars rules body heat, the fight-or-flight response, the oxygen-carrying capacity of the blood (which depends on iron– ruled by Mars), the immune response, adrenal function, and inflammation.